 The charities resources and services are extremely stretched, and our amazing team of receptionists, nurses, and vets are working around the clock to treat the thousands of patients already on our files.

-The Irish Blue Cross is seeking the public’s patience and understanding during this difficult time, and we hope to return to taking on new clients in the new year – please check our website and social media channels for updates.
+The Irish Blue Cross is seeking the public’s patience and understanding during this difficult time, and we hope to return to taking on new clients in the coming months – please check our website and social media channels for updates.

 The Irish Blue Cross urges people to think carefully before they bring a new pet into the family home, and to consider the huge personal and financial responsibility that caring for an animal involves.